 Psychologists who have examined suffering have found that people find ways to overcome it in different ways.
 Sometimes we might find practical ways to alleviate it, like changing our circumstances or behavior.

 But when we can’t avoid it, there are ways to psychologically transcend suffering.
 A person can do this by drawing on inner strength or looking toward a higher calling to get through tough times.
 People who work in palliative care see both of these approaches when they care for people who confront death on a daily basis.

-But these ideas overlook the reality that the misery in existence also allows for the pleasures, happiness, and joy of life.
+There are times when suffering brings us to despair, but it’s important to remember that the misery in existence also allows for the pleasures, happiness, and joy of life.
 A bad breakup is only painful because the relationship was a source of love and companionship.
 It is so hard to lose someone we love because they provided kindness, love, and support.